Gilmer kicks off 86th East Texas Yamboree

 UPSHUR COUNTY, Texas (KETK) — Gilmer has started its celebrations for this year’s East Texas Yamboree from Oct.
 18 to Oct.
-21 and it’ll be led by Abigail Elaine Stewart, the association’s first female President.
+21 and it’s being led by Abigail Elaine Stewart, the association’s first female President.

 Stewart, who is a Gilmer High School alumni and is also the former Queen of the LX Yamboree in 1997, said she looks forward to welcoming new and returning Yamboree guests.